Liuy12/Liuy12.github.io/_posts/2015-08-18-Parallel processing in R.markdown

     - Parallel processing
 ---

+# Overview

 The CRAN Task View for [high performance and parallel computing](https://cran.r-project.org/web/views/HighPerformanceComputing.html)

-Most of these packages cite or identify one or more of snow, Rmpi, multicore, foreach as relevant parallelization infratructure.
+Most of these packages cite or identify one or more of [snow](https://cran.r-project.org/web/packages/snow/index.html), [Rmpi](https://cran.r-project.org/web/packages/Rmpi/index.html), multicore, [foreach](https://cran.r-project.org/web/packages/foreach/index.html) as relevant parallelization infratructure.
+Here we will focus on snow, multicore and parallel (Basically a combination of snow and multicore) packages

-Configure R session to always use a particular back-end configure `options(MulticoreParam=quote(MulticoreParam(workers=4)))`
+- snow:
+Simple Network of Workstations, parallel processing is made possible Via `system("Rscript")` or similar to launch a new process on the current machine or a similar machine with an identical R installation.
+Communication between master and worker processes is usually done via sockets. snow also takes advantage of fork and Rmpi mensioned below.

+- multicore:
+Parallel processing is made possible by forking, which creates a new R process by taking a complete copy of the master process.

+- Rmpi:
+Using OS-level facilities to set up a means to send tasks to other members of a group of machines.

+- `detectCores` is function used to detect number of phisical cores/CPUs in a system.
+The result is system dependent.

+# Parallelized replacements of apply functions
+Parallel version of apply function, including `parLapply, parSapply, parApply, mclapply` ect.